Woman planning on her laptop with notes beside her, representing flexibility and permission to change your mind.

 Like so many women I know, I chose the dull ache.
 I tolerated it.
 I called it endurance.
 I told myself it was noble.

 But in truth?
 It was fear of being judged.
 Fear of what people would think.
-Fear that admitting something wasn’t working would mean I was a failure.
+Fear that admitting something wasn’t working would mean I had failed.

 My Two-Year Pivot